mainIdal/CS50X/README.md

 # CS50x
 https://cs50.harvard.edu/x/2022/

-Introduction to the intellectual enterprises of computer science and the art of programming.
-This course teaches students how to think algorithmically and solve problems efficiently.
-Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming.
-Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.
-Problem sets inspired by the arts, humanities, social sciences, and sciences.
+Introduction to computer science's academic endeavors and the art of programming.
+This course teaches students how to think in terms of algorithms and how to solve problems efficiently.
+Abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web programming are the topics covered.
+C, Python, and SQL, as well as HTML, CSS, and JavaScript, are among the languages available.
+Arts, humanities, social sciences, and sciences have all inspired problem sets.